LaTournesol/Project/README.md

 Multiple CSE projects, both collaborative projects and single ones.

-Sample test command given in each of the README.md file.
+Sample test commands given in each of the README.md files under specific project folder.